lencita29/ReactJS/README.md

 Hooks are a new addition in React that allows you to use state and other React features without writing a class.

 - **useState:** A hook that allows you to add state to functional components.
-  **useEffect:** A hook that allows you to perform side effects in functional components.
-It replaces lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
+- **useEffect:** A hook that allows you to perform side effects in functional components.
 ## Available Scripts

 In the project directory, you can run: